linroger/Finance-Notes-and-Marginalia/Course Notes/Python/QuantLib-Python/Valuing Convertible Bonds Using QuantLib Python.md

 volatility = 0.40
 ```

-The [[Valuing Convertible Bonds Using QuantLib Python|call and put schedule]] for this bond is created as shown below.
+The [call and put schedule](.md) for this bond is created as shown below.
 Here for each call date,  we create a `CallabilityPrice`,  then use that to form the `Callability` object.
-This is appended to the `CallabilitySchedule` object to form a list of [[Notes on Basic Options Properties|call and put]] schedules.
+This is appended to the `CallabilitySchedule` object to form a list of [call and put](../../HBR%20Notes/Notes%20on%20Basic%20Options%20Properties.md) schedules.
 ```python
 callability_schedule = ql.CallabilitySchedule()